arvigeus/AZ-204/Topics/Containers.md

 - **Scheduled Tasks**: Run container workloads or maintenance operations on a defined schedule.

-CR Tasks primarily builds Linux OS and amd64 architecture images.
+Tasks primarily builds Linux OS and amd64 architecture images.
 Use the `--platform` tag to specify other OS or architectures:

 ```sh
 # Linux supports all architectures